-SNAP takes place in the month of December.
-So you have plenty of time to strategize your preparation and ace your performance in the exam.
+SNAP is held every year in the month of December/January.
+It makes way for admission to the reputed colleges affiliated to Symbiosis International University.
 In comparison to CAT and XAT, SNAP is a considerably an easier exam.
 Also, the nature of questions in this exam varies widely from the other two tests.
 However, SNAP is a speed-based test and you will need to improvise your strategy to attain accuracy in the exam.